sn4k3/UVtools/wiki/ODLP.md

 - Machine follows sequential gcode commands

 ## Printer firmware checks (can print this file?)

-1. Marker == "ODLPTiCo" - This is a double check if file is really a .odlp beside it extension, case sensitive compare
+1. Marker == "ODLPTiCo" - This is a double check if file is really a .odlp beside it extension, case sensitive compare.
-1. Compare machine resolution with file resoltuion
+1. Compare machine resolution with file resoltuion.
 2. Can use ImageDataType?
-For example, if processor is unable to process PNG images, trigger an error and dont allow to continue
+For example, if processor is unable to process PNG images, trigger an error and dont allow to continue.
-3. Parse gcode and check for problems, such as, print on a position out of printer Z range
+3. Parse gcode and check for problems, such as, print on a position out of printer Z range.

 ## Printer firmware layer data adquisiton

-1. Machine firmware detects `M6054 i` gcode command
+1. Machine firmware detects `M6054 i` gcode command.
-2. Goes to the layer definition table at the `i` index given by the `M6054` command
+2. Goes to the layer definition table at the `i` index given by the `M6054` command.
-3. Gets the image address and jumps to it
+3. Gets the image address and jumps to it.
-4. Start to read and buffer the image to the LCD
+4. Start to read and buffer the image to the LCD.
+5. Jump back to the resume position and continue to execute the gcode.

 **Note:** Printer only continue to execute the next gcode command after the image is displayed/buffered.
 When using a sencond board to display the image, it must send a OK back in order to resume the gcode execution.